Logius-standaarden/fsc-logging/draft-fsc-logging-00-introduction.md

 A unique identifier which can be used to trace a Transaction between Peers.

-## Profiles
+## Group rules & restrictions {#group_rules}
-When using the Logging Extension the following additions **MUST** be made to the [FSC Profile](../core/draft-fsc-core-00.html#profiles):
+When using the Logging Extension the following additions **MUST** be made to the [Group Rules & Restrictions](#group_rules):
 1. Determine the expiration date for log records

-In addition, the mandatory decisions a Profile **MAY** also contain additional agreements or restrictions within the Group.
+In addition, the mandatory Group rules & restrictions **MAY** also contain additional agreements or restrictions within the Group.
 These are not technically required for the operation of FSC Logging extension, but can become mandatory within a Group.
 For example an additional set of rules to comply with local legislation.
 Below are a few examples listed of these additional decisions for inspirational purposes:
 1. formatting restrictions on the TransactionID, for example UUIDv7